Hoclor/Visualising-Movie-Data-in-3D/README.txt

 Place the csv files (genome-scores.csv, genome-tags.csv, links.csv, movies.csv, ratings.csv, tags.csv) within a folder named 'movielens_dataset'.
 This should be done automatically when unzipping the submission.
 To run the visualization GUI simply execute "python main.py" in the directory of main.py.
 Upon starting the program will load and process all data from the .csv files, this may take a few minutes (should not be longer than 5).
 After this, all visualizations will be ready to run.
 The GUI consists of some visualizations on the left, a knowledge discovery interface on the top right, and a quit button in the bottom right.
 The visualizations can be customised/steered using the input widgets beneath them.
+Please note: the GUI may occasionally freeze on complicated tasks (mostly for knowledge discovery).
+If you leave it be it will eventually finish (within a minute).
+This is handled in the code.

 Description:
 In this project I have produced three 3D visualizations to visualise the Movielens dataset.
 The first is a plot showing the distribution of ratings for each genre of movies.
 The user can select between mean, median, highest, and lowest rating.